-Drug and alcohol addictions can often cause very diverse sets of problems for addicts and their families.
+Drug and alcohol addictions can often cause very diverse sets of problems for individuals and their families.

-Partial hospitalization or “PHP” for short, is a program ideal for individuals that need to undergo various psychotherapies but don’t require 24 hour care at a residential treatment center.
-Patients will live at home and commute to PHP meetings four or five days per week, usually for no more than 25 hours per week.
-The typical partial hospitalization curriculum will include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing (MI) and eye movement desensitization and reprocessing (EMDR).
+A partial hospitalization program (PHP) is ideal for individuals who need to undergo various psychotherapies but don’t require 24-hour care at a residential treatment center.
+Clients will live at home and commute to PHP meetings four or five days per week, usually for no more than 25 hours per week.
+The typical partial hospitalization curriculum will include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing (MI), and Eye Movement Desensitization and Reprocessing (EMDR).
 These various psychotherapies can be utilized in a group setting or one on one with a therapist.
-Partial hospitalization is also commonly referred to as “day treatment”.
+Partial hospitalization is also commonly referred to as “day treatment.”

-There are a number of reasons a patient may choose to enroll at an outpatient addiction treatment center rather than an inpatient addiction treatment center.
-For starters, their insurance provider may not cover inpatient treatment or they can’t afford to self-pay for a higher level of care.
-The patient may be a highly functioning addict and isn’t able to leave work or school for a 30-90 day stay at a residential treatment center.
-The patient may also have small children with no one to take care of them while they complete an inpatient treatment program.
+There are a number of reasons a client may choose to enroll at an outpatient addiction treatment center rather than an inpatient addiction treatment center.
+For starters, their insurance provider may not cover inpatient treatment, or they can’t afford to self-pay for a higher level of care.
+The client may be unable to leave work or school for a 30-90 day stay at a residential treatment center.
+The client may also have small children and no options for arranging childcare while they complete an inpatient treatment program.